ryannguyen0504/propine-test/README.md

 ## Solution
 1. Importing CSV fle to JSON object using third party package (csvtojson)
 2. Using reduce buit-in funnction to group the transactions by token
-3. Calculate porforlio value: Determine type of transaction (DEPOSIT or WITHDRAWAL) then we add or subtract the amount
+3. Calculate porforlio value: determine type of transaction (DEPOSIT or WITHDRAWAL) then we add or subtract the amount per token.
-4. Get list of token base the on grouped transaction to build a fetch command to cryptocompare API
+4. Get list of token base the on grouped transaction to build a fetch command to cryptocompare API.
+We just need one request for all token.
-5. Re-calculate the porforlio value base on the rates returned from cryptocompare.
+5. Re-calculate the porforlio value based on the rates returned from cryptocompare.
 6. Export to CSV using third party(json2csv)